MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

     echo $ADMIN_PASSWORD
     ```

-5. Run the following Azure CLI command to create your resource group:
+5. If you have access to more than one Azure subscription, and your default subscription is not the one in which you want to create the resource group and other resources for this exercise, run this command to set the appropriate subscription, replacing the `<subscriptionName|subscriptionId>` token with either the name or ID of the subscription you want to use:

     ```azurecli
+    az account set --subscription <subscriptionName|subscriptionId>
+    ```

+6. Run the following Azure CLI command to create your resource group:

+    ```azurecli
     az group create --name $RG_NAME --location $REGION
     ```

-6. Finally, use the Azure CLI to execute a Bicep deployment script to provision Azure resources in your resource group:
+7. Finally, use the Azure CLI to execute a Bicep deployment script to provision Azure resources in your resource group:

     ```azurecli
     az deployment group create --resource-group $RG_NAME --template-file "mslearn-postgresql/Allfiles/Labs/Shared/deploy-translate.bicep" --parameters restore=false adminLogin=pgAdmin adminLoginPassword=$ADMIN_PASSWORD
     ```

     The Bicep deployment script provisions the Azure services required to complete this exercise into your resource group.
 The resources deployed include an Azure Database for PostgreSQL flexible server and Azure AI Translator service.
-The Bicep script also performs some configuration steps, such as adding the `azure_ai` and `vector` extensions to the PostgreSQL server's _allowlist_ (via the azure.extensions server parameter), creating a database named `rentals` on the server.
+The Bicep script also performs some configuration steps, such as adding the `azure_ai` and `vector` extensions to the PostgreSQL server's _allowlist_ (via the azure.extensions server parameter) and creating a database named `rentals` on the server.
 Note that the Bicep file is different from the other modules in this learning path.

     The deployment typically takes several minutes to complete.
 You can monitor it from the Cloud Shell or navigate to the **Deployments** page for the resource group you created above and observe the deployment progress there.